RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

     - **Compression:** when a source database is located on a different Redis Enterprise Software cluster, there is also an option to enable compression of the data being replicated.
-For additional details, refer to the ["Replica of" data compression]({{< relref "/rs/administering/active-passive.md#data-compression-for-replica-of">}}) section.
+For additional details, refer to the [Replica Of data compression]({{< relref "/rs/administering/active-passive.md#data-compression-for-replica-of">}}) section.
 - When a source database is external to a Redis Enterprise Software cluster, the source URL has the following format: